learn-co-curriculum/phrg-testing-public-api/README.md

 ### Why is this helpful?

-This makes it very clear what methods are safe to refactor, without worrying about breaking our application somewhere else.
+This makes it very clear what methods are safe to alter, without worrying about breaking our application somewhere else.
 For example, if our `construction_worker` needs to start buying supplies from another vendor, that should not affect anything except for building a bridge.
 Knowing that nowhere else relies on `ConstructionWorker#buy_supplies` means we can modify our code in confidence, as long as `build_bridge` still works properly.

 ### How do we know `build_bridge` still works properly?

 You guessed it.
 TESTS!

-Our tests for the `ConstructionWorker` class should focus entirely on `build_bridge`.
-Because `build_bridge` is the only publicly accessible method.
+Our tests for the `ConstructionWorker` class should focus entirely on `build_bridge`, because `build_bridge` is the only publicly accessible method in this class.

 ## Test Public Interface

 ![Test Public Interface](https://raw.githubusercontent.com/powerhome/phrg-testing-public-api/master/testing_public_messages.jpg?raw=true "Test Public Interface")

 The image above shows how an object should be tested.
-Private methods are an implementation detail that is hidden to the users of the class.
-Thus, they are kept below the dotted blue line.
+Private methods are an implementation detail that is hidden to the users of the object.
+Thus, they are stored below the dotted blue line.
 The tests for an object should focus on the messages it takes in and the messages it sends out, where "messages" are the bits of data the class processes.

-Futhermore, if the public interface of an object is well tested, then its private interface is *implicitly* tested.
+Futhermore, if the public interface of an object is well tested, then its private interface is *implicitly* tested as well.
 This gives developers confidence that when they refactor, their changes do not cause anything to break.

 ### Refactoring